-At Seaber, the vast majority of product features and logic have been built in close collaboration with customers, taking in feedback and suggestions in real time.
+At Seaber, the vast majority of product features and logic of our maritime software have been built in close collaboration with customers, taking in feedback and suggestions in real time.
 Our agile mindset and co-creation methodology make it easy to adapt new requests into our product as we continually learn what works better.

 Together we examine

 - How are these functions performed in their daily routine?

 Incorporating our customers’ insight, we went from a basic concept, to a minimum viable Product (MVP) late last year, to the fine-tuned customer-centric product we have today.
 Here’s how.

 We have made it our mission to build and maintain a close relationship with each customer, regardless of whether they are trialing or fully licensed.
 Regular meetings ensure not only that we get feedback on our progress and current features, but give opportunities to brainstorm, systematically generate concepts and ideas, and ultimately design the next version of the product in collaboration.

 The process of co-creation is simply creating ideas, processes and practices together with the end-user, or occasionally other stakeholders.
 In practice this means screen-sharing and open discussion.
 What you share and discuss can range from the first concept diagrams or UI design mockups to clickable prototypes or working product features.